ide/UIVisualEffects/README.md

 UIVisualEffects
 ===============

-Showing how to use UIVisualEffectViews with UIBlurEffect and UIVibrancyEffect in iOS 8.
+Learn how to use UIVisualEffectViews with UIBlurEffect and UIVibrancyEffect in iOS 8.
 The example is written in Swift.

 <img src="Screenshots/UIVisualEffects.png" width="320" height="568" alt="Screenshot">